Meher Baba: Teachings

-Meher Baba's teachings can roughly be divided into two main categories: his metaphysics on the nature of the soul and the Universe, and practical advice for the spiritual aspirant.
-The two are interrelated.
+Meher Baba's teachings can be divided into two interrelated categories: his metaphysics on the nature of the soul and the universe, and practical advice for the spiritual aspirant.
 His metaphysics is mostly found in his principal book on the subject, God Speaks.
-It contains detailed statements on his cosmology and the purpose of life as well as the progression of the soul, while his elucidations on the practical spiritual life are mostly contained in Discourses, although it also covers many metaphysical areas mirroring or amplifying God Speaks.
+It contains detailed statements on his cosmology, the purpose of life, and the progression of the soul.
+His teachings on the practical spiritual life are mostly contained in the Discourses, although it also covers many metaphysical areas mirroring or amplifying God Speaks.

 God Speaks

-In God Speaks, Meher Baba describes the journey of the soul from its original state of unconscious divinity to the ultimate attainment of conscious divinity.
-The whole journey is a journey of imagination, where the original indivisible state of God imagines becoming countless individualized souls which he likens to bubbles within an ocean of infinite size.
+God Speaks describes the journey of the soul from its original state of unconscious divinity to the ultimate attainment of conscious divinity.
+The whole journey is a journey of imagination, in which the original indivisible state of God imagines becoming countless individualised souls which he likens to bubbles within an infinite ocean.
 Each soul, powered by the desire to become conscious, starts its journey in the most rudimentary form of consciousness.
 This limitation brings the need of a more developed form to advance it towards an increasingly conscious state.
 Consciousness grows in relation to the impressions each form is capable of gathering.

-According to Baba, each soul pursues conscious divinity by evolving, that is, experiencing itself in a succession of imagined forms through seven "kingdoms" of stone/metal, vegetable, worm, fish, bird, animal, and human.
+According to Meher Baba, each soul pursues conscious divinity by evolving; that is, experiencing itself in a succession of imagined forms through seven "kingdoms" of stone/metal, vegetable, worm, fish, bird, animal, and human.
 The soul identifies itself with each successive form, becoming thus tied to illusion.
 During this evolution of forms, the power of thought increases, until in human form thought becomes infinite.
 Although in human form, the soul is capable of conscious divinity, all the impressions that it has gathered during evolution are illusory ones that create a barrier against the soul knowing itself.
 For this barrier to be overcome, further births in human form are needed in a process known as reincarnation.

 The soul will reach a stage where its previously gathered impressions grow thin or weak enough that it enters a final stage called involution.
-This stage also requires a series of human births, during which the soul begins an inner journey, by which it realizes its true identity as God.
-Baba breaks this inner journey of Realization into seven stages he called "planes."
-The process culminates, at the seventh plane, with God-realization, at which the goal of life for the soul is reached.
+This stage also requires a series of human births, during which the soul begins an inner journey, by which it realises its true identity as God.
+Baba breaks this inner journey into seven stages he called "planes".
+The process culminates, at the seventh plane, with God-realisation, at which the goal of life for the soul is reached.